The Jacobian of a Riemann surface and the geometry of the cut locus of simple closed geodesics: Theoretical estimates for the period Gram matrix

-If the geometry of the cut locus $CL(\at)$ is known, we obtain an explicit estimate for $\capa(S_{\at})$ from \textbf{Theorem \ref{thm:capa_S2}}.\\ Note that the test function whose energy provides our upper bound has positive energy on $S_2^{blue}$, whereas the energy is zero on $S_2^{blue}$ in the estimate providing the lower bound.
-This is one reasons why the upper bound differs from the lower bound.
+Note that the upper bound differs from the lower bound.
+One reason for this difference is that the test function whose energy provides our upper bound has positive energy on $S_2 \backslash S_2^{red}$, whereas the energy is zero in the estimate providing the lower bound.
 Another difference is due to the use of the projection along lines in the construction of the lower bound.
-In section 4, we will apply these methods to a decomposition of the Riemann surface, where the elements of the canonical homology basis are contained in Q-pieces.
-Here we will see these two effects explicitely.
+In Section 4, we will apply these methods to a decomposition of the Riemann surface, where the elements of the canonical basis are contained in Q-pieces.
+There, we will see these two effects explicitly.
+Generalizing (\ref{eq:diag_all}) we obtain for a diagonal entry of the period matrix: \begin{thm}\textit{(diagonal entries of $P_S$)} Let $S$ be a Riemann surface of genus $g \geq 2$ and ${\rm A} = (\alpha_i)_{i=1,...,2g}$ be a canonical homology basis and $(\sigma_i)_{i=1,...,2g}$ be the corresponding dual basis of harmonic 1-forms.
+Let $ S_{\alpha_k} = S_k$ be the surface obtained by cutting open $S$ along the cut locus $CL(\alpha_k)$ of $\alpha_k$ and $P_{S}= (p_{ij})_{i,j}$ be the period Gram matrix with respect to ${\rm A}$.
+Then